CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 In the upper right corner, click on the icon for "Cloud Shell"

+You will be asked to create a storage account.
+According to the command `az help`, Cloud Shell requires an attached Azure file share in order to persist file changes in your $HOME directory across sessions.

+<a href="https://azure.microsoft.com/en-us/get-started/azure-portal/cloud-shell">Azure Cloud Shell prompts you to create attached cloud storage</a>

 A new shell will be created at the bottom of your portal.

 ![Azure Cloud Shell](../../azure_web_interface_images/Azure_Portal_Cloud_Shell.png)